Close to Home: Welcome West Coast’s Only Marine Wilderness!

 Thankfully, good government prevailed and iconic Point Reyes remains protected as long-intended by Congress.
 If you haven’t visited Drakes Estero recently, treat yourself to a hike along its awe-inspiring shores or a kayak trip on its sacred waters.
 You will walk away feeling a profound reverence for this special place, and grateful that it is protected as wilderness for current and future generations.

-Amy Trainer is the executive director of the Environmental Action Committee of West Marin.
+Amy Trainer was the former executive director of the Environmental Action Committee of West Marin who lead the charge for wilderness designation.

 Interior Secretary Affirms Wilderness Status at Point Reyes National Seashore